 Photos and videos of peaceful protest in Nabire

 Videos of peaceful protest in Tiom, Lanny Jaya

 Detailed Case Data

 administrative region: Indonesia, Papua Province, Nabire Regency, Nabire District

 perpetrator details: unknown

-Issues: freedom of opinion and expression, arbitrary detention, torture, freedom of peaceful assembly and of association, indigenous peoples
+Issues: freedom of expression, arbitrary detention, torture, freedom of assembly, freedom of association, indigenous peoples

 Further HRM News: https://humanrightsmonitor.org/case/police-officers-ill-treat-protesters-during-peaceful-demonstration-against-new-autonomy-regions-in-west-papua/ https://humanrightsmonitor.org/news/police-crack-down-on-protests-against-new-autonomy-regions-in-west-papua-two-protesters-shot-dead-14-injured-103-arrested/